-Sources of payment: Overall, the 'state' provided the most substantial source of payment for treatment services (56%).
-When considering source of payment by individual regions, the 'state' was also the most common funding source in the WC (85%), GT (62%), and the NR (33%), while 'family/friends' was the most common source of funding in KZN (52%) and the EC (40%).
-In the CR 'medical aid' accounted for the highest funding contribution (34%).
+Sources of payment: Overall, the 'State' provided the most substantial source of payment for treatment services (57%), remaining consistent with the 2021b review period.
+When considering source of payment by regions, the 'State' was also the most common funding source in the GT (70%), and the WC (68%), while 'Family/Friends' was the most common source of funding in the NR (42%).
+In the CR and EC 'Medical aid' was the main source of funding for treatment (43% and 32% respectively).

-HIV testing: Between 31% (KZN) and 49% (WC) of persons reported that they had been tested for HIV in the past 12 months.
-Although the WC remained the province with the highest rates for HIV testing, rates decreased by 4% compared to the 2021a period.
-Of note is that half (50%) of the individuals admitted to treatment in the CR indicated that they had not been tested for HIV.
+HIV testing: Between 35% (EC) and 73% (WC) of persons reported that they had been tested for HIV in the past 12 months.
+A considerable increase was noted for prior HIV testing rates for the WC from 49% in the previous period to 73% in the current period.
+Almost two-thirds (57%) of individuals admitted to treatment in the EC indicated that they had never been tested for HIV.
 Low testing rates remain of concern across South African, highlighting the need for interventions that encourage voluntary counselling and testing (VCT).